DanielGMorenaFhecor/IDI-PY-FILEFINDER/README.md

-# Network File List Application
+# FILEFINDER: Network File List Application

 ## Goal of the Application